-Do I need to re-register if I currently have TPS benefits through the TPS designation of Nicaragua and would like to maintain them?
+If I currently have benefits through the TPS designation of Honduras for TPS and would like to maintain them, do I need to re-register for TPS?

 Yes.
-If you already have received TPS benefits through the designation of Nicaragua for TPS, your benefits will expire at 11:59 p.m. on July 5, 2007.
+If you already have received TPS benefits through the designation of Honduras for TPS, your benefits will expire at 11:59 p.m. on July 5, 2007.
 All TPS beneficiaries must comply with the reregistration requirements described in this Notice in order to maintain TPS benefits through January 5, 2009.
 TPS benefits include temporary protection against removal from the United States and employment authorization during the TPS designation period.
 8 U.S.C.
 1254a(a)(1).
-Failure to re-register without good cause will result in the withdrawal of your temporary protected status and possibly your removal from the United States.
+Failure to re-register without good cause will result in the withdrawal of your TPS and possibly your removal from the United States.
 8 U.S.C.
 1254a(c)(3)(C).